We Shall Live in Heaven

 Special new edition:

-Buy a PDF version (.pdf file)
+PDF version (.pdf file) of the book

 Pastor Harri Haamer was arrested in the winter of 1948 because, despite of being forbidden, he continued Christian youth work under Soviet occupation.
 He was sentenced and deported to the Kolyma Gulag in far-eastern Siberia (see map of his journey below) for an eight-year term in a labor camp and an additional three-year term of “limited freedom.”
 This was eventually reversed in 1955 when he was notified that he had been “arrested in error.”
 Harri Haamer was permitted to continue his ministry upon his return from Siberia.
 However, the convicted pastor was not permitted to resume pastoring at his former congregation in Tartu which had a big university with many young people.
 Instead, he was sent to the rural congregation in Tarvastu in eastern Estonia.
 He ministered there from 1955 until his death in 1987.
 He passed away on August 8th, 1987 at the age of 81.